Off-the-job training rule for apprenticeships

-It is the responsibility of the apprenticeship training provider and the apprentice’s employer to ensure that an apprentice spends a minimum of 20% of their employed time doing off-the-job training over the duration of the apprenticeship programme, as set out within the Education and Skills Funding Agency’s (ESFA) funding rules.
+It is the responsibility of the apprenticeship training provider and the apprentice’s employer to ensure that an apprentice spends a minimum of six hours per week of their employed time doing off-the-job training over the duration of the apprenticeship programme, as set out within the Department for Education’s (DfE) funding rules.

 The NPA has created a guide to ‘off-the-job’ training for community pharmacies – download your copy by clicking on the box to the right or clicking on the thumbnail image below: